devmaufh/ITRDegreeDays/README.md

 # ITRDegreeDays
-It is an open source library for calculating grade days using the simple sinus method.
+ITRDegreeDays is an open source library for calculating grade days using the simple sinus method.
 This trigonometric method adjust some sinus funtions to daily lowest and highest temperatures.
 <br/><br/>this method consist in the next 6 cases:
 * Case 1: Completly under two umbrals<br/>![Case 1](img/case1.PNG)